 You want to look for signs that the team has thought long and hard about different incentives that play a part here.
 Too much money too quickly in the hands of the founding team can create misaligned incentives and potentially endanger the whole project.

-Sure, it’s important that there is a way for the crypto team to be handsomely awarded - but only after they have actually delivered a working product that delivers value.
+Sure, it’s important that there is away for the crypto team to be handsomely awarded - but only after they have actually delivered a working product that has value.

 Good example: If you want to see an example learn more about responsible team vesting structure check out this post by Civic's CEO.